 The last Good Friday Passion play on in Exeter took place in 2014.
 Read more below:

-A special service will take place in Exeter Cathedral at 10am – enabling people to worship and hear a Christian message – before the Biblical scenes unfold outside.
+A special service will take place in Exeter Cathedral at 10am.
+It will enable people to worship and hear a Christian message, before the Biblical scenes unfold outside.

-The WoW will illustrate the “complete Passion cycle” for the first time in its seven-year history – from Jesus’ triumphant entry into Jerusalem until his rise from the grave.
+The WoW will illustrate the ‘complete Passion cycle’ for the first time in its seven-year history.
+Telling the story from Jesus’ triumphant entry into Jerusalem until his rise from the grave.

 Mr Jackson, 39, of Pinhoe Road Baptist Church, said he was “very excited” about reprising the character of Jesus for the third year running.